 “I would like to be able to look Maitreyi in the eyes…” — Bengal Nights, 1933

-For a powerful narrative set in postcolonial India, told by two powerful minds, one pair stands to be compared and contrasted.
+If you seek a powerful narrative set in postcolonial India, told by two powerful minds, one pair stands to be compared and contrasted.
 These are Mircea Eliade’s 1933 Bengal Nights and Maitreyi Devi’s 1974 It Does Not Die.
 Together, they recount two compelling yet competing versions of the same passionate love story that never saw its happy ending.
-At once blurring the boundary between memoir and poetry, the sacred and profane, traversing continents and decades to do it, in the end, both break your heart.
+At once blurring the boundary between memoir and poetry, the sacred and profane, traversing continents and decades, in the end, both break your heart.

 Here they are — the University of Chicago Press editions — a semi-autobiographical novel in orange and a memoir full of poems in violet: